The Components of Sapience Explained

 Wisdom is described as a complex set of psychological functions.
 Sternberg and others have determined that it is not just intelligence, though it is correlated with intelligence in several important ways (Sternberg, 2003).
 Wisdom is viewed as a kind of meta-knowledge with a meta-intelligence (and creativity) to process the meta-knowledge.
 I am suggesting that the model of sapience presented here helps to organize our understanding of the psychological underpinnings of wisdom.

-The really big questions that this model raise have to do with how much sapience do ordinary people have.
-That is how powerful is the computational competence of the brain?
+The really big questions that this model raise have to do with how much sapience do ordinary people have relative to what is needed to live successfully in this complex, overcrowded world.
+That is, how powerful is the computational competence of the brain with respect to sapience?
 General fluid intelligence is characterized in terms of speed of memory acquisition and recall, working memory capacity and other psychometric measures.
 Collectively these are attributes that determine how intelligently a person is in problem solving and learning.
 In a similar fashion I expect there are measures of attributes associated with judgment, moral sentiments, systems modeling, and strategic thinking that collectively constitute sapience level.
 This model provides a way to generate testable hypotheses with regards to overall decision making competency with respect to complex, uncertain problem domains.

 References